Alabama leaders take stands on upcoming immigration bills

 Rep. Terri Sewell (D-District 7) announced on Tuesday that she will also be co-sponsoring the "Keep Families Together" Act.

-WHNT News 19 reached out to the offices of Senator Richard Shelby (R), Rep. Martha Roby (R-District 2), Rep. Mike Rogers (R-District 3), Rep. Roger Aderholt (R-District 4), Rep. Mo Brooks (R-District 5), Rep. Gary Palmer (R-District 6), and Governor Kay Ivey (R) for comment.
+WHNT News 19 reached out to the offices of Senator Richard Shelby (R), Rep. Martha Roby (R-District 2), Rep. Mike Rogers (R-District 3), Rep. Robert Aderholt (R-District 4), Rep. Mo Brooks (R-District 5), Rep. Gary Palmer (R-District 6), and Governor Kay Ivey (R) for comment.
 As of Tuesday evening, they have not issued any comment.

 For more information on the proposed bills to form your own opinion, you can read the "Border Security and Immigration Reform Act," also known as the "Securing America's Future Act," and the "Keep Families Together Act" in the links.